Testing mean and variance by e-processes: Introduction

 Clearly, problem \eqref{eq:intro} is a composition of many complicated, non-parametric, composite hypotheses on each observation.
 The key challenge in this setting is that the data points are not iid, and hence we cannot make inference of the distributions themselves.

-This problem can be addressed with the following general methodology, called e-tests or tests by betting, a successful example being \cite{WR23}.
-We first consider a simpler problem: constructing an e-value from one random variable from each data point with the corresponding hypothesis on its mean and variance (which corresponds to $n=1$).
-For a general background on e-values in hypothesis testing, see \cite{VW21}, \cite{GDK20}, and the review by \cite{RGVS22}.
+This problem can be addressed with the following general methodology, called e-testing or testing by betting, a successful example being \cite{WR24}.
+We first consider a simpler problem: constructing an e-value from one random variable from each data point with the corresponding hypothesis on its mean and variance, which corresponds to $n=1$.
+For a general background on e-values in hypothesis testing; see \cite{VW21}, \cite{GDK20}, and the review by \cite{RGVS22}.
 After obtaining these e-values, we combine them, usually by forming an e-process, to construct a test for the overall hypothesis.
 Alternatively, we can construct p-values instead of e-values, but the power of such a strategy is usually quite weak, as seen from our experiments.

 Section \ref{sec:2} formally describes the hypotheses and defines e-variables, e-processes, and p-variables.
 As mentioned above, we will first address the case of one data point, i.e., $n=1$, presented in Section \ref{sec:single}.
 We consider four types of composite hypotheses on mean, variance and the shape of the distribution: symmetry, unimodality and their combination.
 Our main results are ways that are \emph{optimal}, in a natural sense, to constructions of p-values and e-values in this setting.
-Although our main methodology is based on e-processes, we present results also for p-values, which may be useful in multiple testing (not treated in this paper).
+Although our main methodology is based on e-processes, we present results also for p-values, which may be useful in multiple testing, not treated in this paper; for instance, p-values are the inputs of the standard procedure of \cite{BH95}.
 Considering a non-parametric composite hypothesis with a given mean and variance as the baseline case, assuming symmetry approximately improves the baseline p-variable by a multiplicative factor of 1/2, unimodality by a factor of 4/9, and both by a factor of 2/9.
-Similarly, the corresponding baseline e-variable is improved by multiplicative factors of 2, 1, and 2, respectively, in these scenarios.
+Similarly, the corresponding baseline e-variable is improved by multiplicative factors of 2, 1, and 2, respectively, in these scenarios; recall that smaller p-values are more useful, whereas larger e-values are more useful.